May 17, 2018 by writehandman.com.au

 Sandy – “Absolutely not”.

-Me – “Oh holy shit.
+Me – “Shit.
 He’s never been told on the sideline with a bloody nose, I know you’re hurtin’ son but you have to go back on, your team needs you?”

 Sandy (her lip trembled) – “He plays tennis”.